adam-torok/code4flow-test/code4flow/README.md

                     and also to respond to the user with a short message like 'we are working on it! thank you'.
 If you write a respond, the user will get notified via email and notification
 - Delete report - deletes a report

+## KNOWN BUGS

+- If you first login into a user account, you cannot reach admin auth routes
+        FIX: log out from user account